 - Involuntary granting.
 A U.S. citizen who is involuntarily granted another citizenship does not risk losing U.S. citizenship.

 - Choice with intent.
 A U.S. citizen who applies for foreign citizenship may keep his/her U.S. citizenship as long as he/she shows no intention of given up U.S. citizenship.
-Intent can be showed by the person's statements or conduct.2
+Intent can be shown by the person's statements or conduct.2

 Dual nationals are mandated to obey the laws of both the U.S. and the foreign country.
 Either country maintains the right to enforce its laws, especially if the individual travels there.
 However, sometimes the two countries' laws come into conflict...